jrpotter/notebook/notes/algorithms/bfs.md

 %%ANKI
 Basic
 *Why* is BFS of an adjacency-list representation $O(\lvert V \rvert + \lvert E \rvert)$?
-Back: For each vertex being analyzed, we only examine its immediately adjacent vertices.
+Back: For each vertex being analyzed, we examine all of its adjacent vertices.
 Reference: Thomas H. Cormen et al., Introduction to Algorithms, Fourth edition (Cambridge, Massachusett: The MIT Press, 2022).
 <!--ID: 1727044184060-->
 END%%